Does BetterHelp Take Insurance? Essential Guide [2026]

 How much does BetterHelp cost without insurance?

-$65-100 per week, billed every four weeks.
-This is an upfront cost without insurance.
+$70-100 per week, billed every four weeks.
+This is an upfront cost if not using insurance or any financial aid.

 Tips for Using Insurance with BetterHelp